 If You Want To Be a Successful Blogger… Be Skeptical

-Now, I certainly do not claim that all of those articles are lying to you… Some of them indeed are written by real, knowledgable and successful pro bloggers.
+Now, I certainly do not claim that all of those articles are lying to you… Some of them indeed are written by real, knowledgeable, and successful pro bloggers.
 I’ve learned a lot from a handful of them as well.

 So, when you’re looking for blogging advice, stop and think: do they actually have a blog they grew?

-Do they provide actual data in their blogging tips (like screenshots / videos from Google Analytics or other tracking managers)?
+Do they provide actual data in their blogging tips (like screenshots/videos from Google Analytics or other tracking managers)?

-It’s easy to feel lost in that sea of advice, so be skeptical and weigh every advice you find, before jumping to fast conclusions and running to “optimize your Pinterest boards by deleting old Pins” (don’t do that… please!).
+It’s easy to feel lost in that sea of advice, so be skeptical and weigh every piece of advice you find, before jumping to fast conclusions and running to “optimize your Pinterest boards by deleting old Pins” (don’t do that… please!).

 Sifting through the information is what will keep you sane and stable in your blogging journey.

 P. S. If you happen to be someone who is offering blogging advice, I do not claim that what you’re doing is wrong, unless you are, in fact, making those numbers up.
-But if you give your audience more than just a promise to grow their traffic or income – if you show an actual data they can trust – I congratulate you on your success and want to read your advice too!
+But if you give your audience more than just a promise to grow their traffic or income – if you show actual data they can trust – I congratulate you on your success and want to read your advice too!

 3 Things You Must Understand Right Now If You Want Your Blog To Be Successful